lozingaro/academic-website/teaching/ai-info/index.markdown

 - Prepare a script for automated testing.
 - Can include screenshots or additional material.
 - Integration with code is optional.
+- Useful for further publication of the project on the web, e.g. on [GitHub](http://github.com).

 ## Project Discussion